karafka/rdkafka-ruby/README.md

 ## Development

-A Docker Compose file is included to run Kafka and Zookeeper.
+A Docker Compose file is included to run Kafka.
 To run
 that:

 ```